jthomerson/dotfiles/install-setup/install-everything.md

 Starting with Catalina, macOS switched to using `zsh` as the default shell.
 Since I prefer `bash`, I switch it back before progressing.

+**Note: This may not be necessary, as in more recent versions of macOS, the terminal gives you a heads-up that `zsh` is their new preference, but makes you switch to it yourself.**

 ```
 chsh -s /bin/bash
 ```